alandoyle/alandoyle.com/content/en/posts/2025-08-08-proxmox-upgrade-to-latest-version.md

 ## Remove old repositories.

 We now need to remove the old "Bookworm" repositores in order to upgrade safely.
+Failure to do so will corrupt the apt cahce resulting in a broken and possibly unbootable system.

 This can be done simply by running the following commands as root...